scozic/jxapi-core/doc/manual/ExchangeDescriptorFileDoc.md

 In addition to provide simpler POJO names, this allows reusing the same object when different APIs in same API group scope share the same object structure.
 This allows wrapper clients to apply common processing for these objects and the properties of a Field with a given `objectName` value needs to be defined only once in exchange descriptor.

 ### Sample value
 `sampleValue` property of `Field` can be set with a sample value to use in demo snippets.
+The generated code of the demo snippet will create for instance a REST or websocket subscription request will be set with `sampleValue` property value of the request field.
+Such value may contain [placeholders](#placeholders) referencing constants, configuration properties or demo configuration properties.
+Such configuration properties can be set to customize request sent.

 ## API request rate limit